🎮

 R40XX becomes much easier to judge once it is forced into the same room as R40XX Pro, R36S Plus, and R40S Pro.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 R40XX versus R40XX Pro is interesting because better value is the obvious angle.
-Compared with R40XX, R40XX Pro makes the more obvious play for readers who care about better value.
+If R40XX feels almost right but not quite, R40XX Pro is the sort of nearby detour that can completely change the shortlist.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
 R40XX versus R36S Plus is interesting because better value is the obvious angle.
-If R40XX feels almost right but not quite, R36S Plus is the sort of nearby detour that can completely change the shortlist.
-In practice, its overall rating is ⭐️⭐️⭐️⭐️⭐️¼.
+Compared with R40XX, R36S Plus makes the more obvious play for readers who care about better value.
+More importantly, its overall rating is ⭐️⭐️⭐️⭐️⭐️¼.
 R40XX versus R40S Pro is interesting because better value is the obvious angle.
-R40S Pro sits close enough to R40XX to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, if R40XX feels almost right but not quite, R40S Pro is the sort of nearby detour that can completely change the shortlist.

 The heart of the machine is the RockChip RK3326.
 CPU duties are handled by Cortex-A35.
 Graphics are handled by Mali-G31 MP2.
 Memory is listed at 1 GB DDR3L.
 The sheet rates the overall performance at ⭐️⭐️⭐️⭐️½, or roughly 4.5 on the normalized scale.